Architectural decision: History

 In practice, the importance of making the correct decisions has always been recognized, for instance in software development processes such as OpenUP; many templates and practices for decision documentation exist.
 Seven of these templates are compared in.
 The most recent standard for architecture descriptions, ISO/IEC/IEEE 42010:2011 has a dedicated rationale entity, and gives detailed recommendations which architectural decisions to capture and which properties of an architectural decision to record in the decision log.

 Decision management steps

 Decision identification

 Before a decision can be made, the need for a decision must be articulated: how urgent and how important is the AD?
 Does it have to be made now or can it wait until more is known about requirements and system under construction?
 Both personal and collective experience, as well as recognized design methods and practices, can assist with decision identification; it has been proposed that Agile software development team should maintain a decision backlog complementing the product backlog of the project.

 Decision making

+Identified decisions can only be made if certain criteria are met, which form a definition of ready for AD making: (1) Stakeholders have been identified, (2) Time is right, (3) Alternatives (aka options) listed, (4) Requirements and other criteria defined, (5) ADR Template chosen.

 A number of decision making techniques exists, both general ones and software and software architecture specific ones, for instance, dialogue mapping.
 Group decision making is an active research topic.